hadronlabs-org/drop-docs/docs/about/droplets.md

 To mitigate the potential for bot attacks and system gaming, users must login to Twitter/X and meet a few basic proof-of-personhood requirements to generate a Drop referral link:

 1. They have at least 50 Twitter/X followers
-1. Their account was createed before NN Jun 2024
+1. Their account was createed before MM Jun 2024

 Drop prevents receiving multiple referral links using a single Twitter/X account.